XeCrippy/Retro360/README.md

 # Retro360 WinUI C++
 Xbox 360 RGH/Jtag modding tool.
 Mainly focused on single player/offline games.

 This project started out just for testing.
-I was making a c++ version of JRPC and testing on a few different UI frameworks.
-Originally was using Dear ImGui but liked the look and feel of WinUI better.
+I was making a c++ version of JRPC.dll (for RTM tools) and testing on a few different UI frameworks.
+Originally was using Dear ImGui & D3D11 but liked the look and feel of WinUI better.

 Current Features:
 * Achievement Manager - Unlock all achievements, unlock individual achievements (optionally with custom timestamp), unlock all avatar awards, unlock all gamer pics
-* File Manager - Browse, launch, send, and receive files/directories
+* File Manager - Browse, launch, delete, send, and receive files/directories
 * Memory Search - cheat engine style search tool inspired by XeClutch's Xbox 360 Cheat Engine and X360 Trainer Tool
 * Some random game mods.
-Focusing mainly on single player games and games that haven't already been modded to death
+Focusing mainly on single player games and games that don't have much available for them.

 Info:
-* Using WinUI 3 in Visual Studio 2022 preview written in C++.
+* Using WinUI 3 in Visual Studio 2026 Insiders written in C++.
 * This is mostly educational, trying to learn more about c++ coming from c#
-* This is a work in progress and very incomplete at the moment
+* This is a work in progress and pretty incomplete at the moment
 * Achievement Unlocker should be about finished

 # Achievement Unlocker